 Of interest, a movie on the training for Ironman by four men and two woman here in the Los Angeles area.
 Filmed in 2005-2006, it was a pilot for a mini-documentary never picked up by the networks.
 It has new life as a screening at the Independent Television Festival.
 Check out the trailer here or here in Facebook.
 I haven’t seen the movie yet but three friends are in it (Luis, Matt, and Liz).

+As CNAS grows, it has redefined the think tank as it (cautiously or a bit clumsily) inserts itself into the public discourse of national security.
 From conferences broadcast on the web to Twitter to blogging, they have gone the route that sharing information is power.
 Their knowledge, publically displayed, gains mindshare and marketshare.
 That is not to say other models are obsolete but the when the field has changed due to the strategy and tactics of an ideological competitor (and think tanks are ideological competitors) you may want to take notice.

 Enjoyed walking around London today.
 Stopped to watch the march that closed Piccadilly for a minute and then got bored.
 Had only a couple of meetings this afternoon.
 A couple more on Sunday and then non-stop Monday and Tuesday(here and here).